ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 <sgd-callbacks>` with a ``handle_result`` method defined.

 For custom handling, the lower-level ``Trainer.run_iterator`` API produces an :ref:`sgd-api-iterator` which will iterate over the reported results.
+See :ref:`sgd-iterator` for more details.

 The primary use-case for reporting is for metrics (accuracy, loss, etc.).